caringbridge/caringbridge.github.io/_posts/2014-06-12-how-we-roll.markdown

 We rely heavily on [SASS][sass] and [Compass][compass] to build our stylesheets, and use Thomas McDonald's [`bootstrap-sass`][bs-sass] Ruby gem to customize Bootstrap's styles to meet our requirements.
-We were, at first, skeptical of CSS preprocessors, but after more than a year of use, it's nearly impossible to imagine how we ever got by without it.
+We were, at first, skeptical of CSS preprocessors, but after two years of use, it's nearly impossible to imagine how we ever got by without them.
 With SASS, you can define variables:

 {% highlight scss %}
 $serif-font: "Palatino Linotype", Palatino, Georgia, "Times New Roman", serif;